|

 The application requires that you show at least 40 hours of CE.
 All CE hours for the application must be directly related to anesthesia or peri-operative analgesia.
 The presenter of a CE lecture must meet AVTAA requirements.
 Make sure you obtain a CE certificate and keep detailed records of all lectures attended at a particular conference.

 The required 40 CE hours can be obtained via the following formats: in person national/state conferences, interactive (live) virtual conferences, on demand virtual conferences, online courses and webinars.
 In addition, CE can be obtained from these formats with restrictions: in-house CE (10 hours max), externship (10 hours max) or journal/magazine articles (3 hours max).
+Please see the application instruction packet for specific details pertaining to presenter qualifications and the definitions for each type of CE format.

 How many case logs must I submit?